zhuazhuzz/atak-dev/README.md

 # ATAK Plugin Testing Grounds

-This repo is just a place for me to mess around with ATAK plugin development.
+This repo is just a place for me to mess around with ATAK plugin development, specifically Civ-Tak, or Civilian ATAK.
 You’ll probably find random experiments, unfinished plugins, or testing code here.

 ## Purpose